rospiess/CrimeBook/README.md

 - Prepare preparedStatements in constructor

+- Rename Law Enforcement Project to Crimebook, Project by...

 To-Do List
 -----------

 - Layout and code polishing
-- Rename Law Enforcement Project to Crimebook, Project by <our names>

 When logged in: